 Search Keywords & Interact

-Go to Twitter Search and find out if there is any conversation about a cause or project similar to yours, what people are talking about it and whether you can join or start a conversation.
-It will help you reach more people.
+Go to Twitter Search and find out if there is any conversation about a cause or project similar to yours.
+What people are saying about it can help you join or start a conversation to reach more people.

 Follow Relevant People